 The tenor ukulele is the next in size and generally has 17-19 frets.
 The extra size lets the fret sizes to be higher and relatively more distance between the strings than that of Sopranao Ukulele.
 This makes it an ideal choice for those who want to play finger plucking style.
 Therefore this one suits for people who want to improve their skills and those playing professionally and live shows

-The baritone ukulele is the largest one in size and generally has 18-21 frets, remember a standard guitar has 21 frets.
+The baritone ukulele is the largest one in size and generally has 18-21 frets, remember a standard ukulele has 21 frets.
 It has widest in the fret spacing and those who are heavy into finger picking style or with larger hands and fingers will find baritone models as their best choice.
 The baritone model has the fullest, deepest and a low end sound.

 The standard 4 string Ukulele is tuned with G C E and A notes.
 (Thickest to thinnest string or low to high string).
-The baritone ukulele is sometimes tuned like that of bottom 4 stings of the Standard Guitar tuning - E B G D (Thinnest to thickest sting) and advanced players use A D F# B in Tenor and Baritone Ukulele.
+The baritone ukulele is sometimes tuned like that of bottom 4 stings of the Standard ukulele tuning - E B G D (Thinnest to thickest sting) and advanced players use A D F# B in Tenor and Baritone Ukulele.